-Our results demonstrate unequivocally that using the LKB Ultroscan 2202 for data capture and a newly devised algorithm for data analysis a final precision of f/300 to f/500 in measured fringe displacement is readily obtained from typical real experimental data.
-This equals or exceeds the precision obtained [8] using a semi-automatic system base upon twin photocells and a light-difference detector.
-A major initial uncertainty in our case was the lack of knowledge as to the accuracy and reproducibility of the track position settings in the Ultroscan.
+Our results demonstrate unequivocally that by using the LKB Ultroscan 2202 for data capture and a newly devised algorithm for data analysis, a final precision of f/300 to f/500 in measured fringe displacement is readily obtained from typical real experimental data.
+This equals or exceeds the precision obtained using a semi-automatic system based upon twin photocells and a light-difference detector.8 A major initial uncertainty in our case was the lack of knowledge as to the accuracy and reproducibility of the track position settings in the ultroscan.
 Our finding that the standard deviation of measurements made on reference fringes (nearly level and hence insensitive to errors in track position) was similar to that found with steeply curved fringes shows that, under the conditions used at least, the instrumental capability was adequate.
-A degree of inconvenience attaches however to the need to enter manually into the computer the track positions selected: a two-dimensional scanning instrument would therefore be more convenient in use, though not necessarily more accurate.
+There is a degree of inconvenience, however, in having to enter the track positions selected into the computer manually; a two-dimensional scanning instrument would, therefore, be more convenient in use. though not necessarily more accurate.

 The final precision achieved by our fringe analysis procedure, though hardly unprecedented in general terms, is considerably better than that which has previously been achieved by an automatic data capture system in the context of this particular application.
-As noted earlier, the system devised by DeRosier et at [6] did not exceed f/100 at best, and other (less sophisticated) published systems have shown no improvement (see Introduction).
-DeRosier et al speculate that their densitometer may have been prone to backlash, and clearly a hardware problem could have been at least partly responsible for the limited final precision obtained.
-Digital micrometers should however be capable of functioning satisfactorily at this level, and the semi-automatic system of Richards & Richards [8] achieved a precision of f/300 using a mechanical stage.

-The algorithm of DeRosier et al [6] is not totally secure.
-The assumption of zero phase contribution from the envelope function in the region of the transform where the modulus arising from the fringe pattern is maximal is approximate only, and must become hazardous when small values of phase shift are being estimated.
-Earlier work in one of our laboratories (A J Gibbs & A J Rowe, unpublished) found serious difficulties in making reliable estimates of small phase shifts, applying an algorithm similar to that of DeRosier et al to simulated data.
-Further, the precision expected must on any simple theory be expected to be a function of the numerical value of the dependent parameter (in this case the phase) being estimated.
+As noted earlier, the system devised by DeRosier et al.6 did not exceed f/100 at best, and other (less sophisticated) published systems have shown no improvement (see Introduction).
+DeRosier et al. speculate that their densitometer may have been prone to backlash, and clearly a hardware problem could have been at least partly responsible for the limited final precision obtained.
+Digital micrometers should however be capable of functioning satisfactorily at this level, and the semi-automatic system of Richards and Richards8 achieved a precision of f/300 using a mechanical stage.
+The algorithm of DeRosier et al.6 is not totally secure.
+The assumption of zero phase contribution from the envelope function in the region of the transform, where the modulus arising from the fringe pattern is maximal, is approximate only, and must become hazardous when small values of phase shift are being estimated.
+Earlier work in one of our laboratories (A. J. Gibbs and A. J. Rowe, unpublished data) found serious difficulties in making reliable estimates of small phase shifts, applying an algorithm similar to that of DeRosier et al. to simulated data.
+Furthermore, the precision expected must be expected on any simple theory to be a function of the numerical value of the dependent parameter (in this case the phase) being estimated.
 The use of a null procedure in which final precision will be equal for all values measured is therefore desirable on general grounds.